akkartik/mu/subx/Readme.md

   case I uncomment a commented-out call to `dump_stack()` in the `vm.cc` layer.
 It makes the trace a lot more verbose and a lot less dense, necessitating a lot more scrolling around, so I keep it turned off most of the time.

+* If the trace seems overwhelming, try [browsing it](https://github.com/akkartik/mu/blob/master/browse_trace/Readme.md) in the 'time-travel debugger'.

 Hopefully these hints are enough to get you started.
 The main thing to remember is to not be afraid of modifying the sources.
 A good debugging